Signed in as:

 Please read and follow our policy for all interactions.
 It makes our job and your experience with us run smooth and as stress free as possible.
 Thank you so much!

-We have put thought and effort into how to serve our clients during this time of uncertainty.
-I have consulted with the Alaska State Veterinarian Dr. Gerlach
+We have put thought and effort into how to serve our clients I have consulted with the Alaska State Veterinarian Dr. Gerlach

 and holistic Veterinarian Dr. Brandt in Las Vegas about the virus and what steps to take.